Linear Response for a Family of Self-Consistent Transfer Operators: Introduction

-We believe that assuming stronger smoothness conditions on $h$ and $f$, higher smoothness of the invariant density in terms of the coupling could be also achieved and a quadratic response formula could be deduced, reminiscent of the one formulas obtained in \cite{galatolo2019quadratic}.
+We believe that assuming stronger smoothness conditions on $h$ and $f$, higher smoothness of the invariant density in terms of the coupling could be also achieved and a quadratic response formula could be deduced, reminiscent of the formula obtained in \cite{galatolo2019quadratic}.
 Another, more difficult, open question is whether one could apply ideas similar to the one in this paper to treat the case where $h$ is not smooth.
-This would require the definition of some suitable Banach spaces and cones where to restrict the action of the operators that would play an analogous role to the spaces and cones of smooth functions that we consider here.
+This would require the definition of some suitable Banach spaces and cones playing analogous roles to the spaces and cones of smooth functions that we consider here.